 Always check valve stems and guides for wear.
-Use go and no go gages, if available.
+Use "go" and "no go" gauges, if available.
 Scrap and replace valves and guides worn excessively.
 Too much clearance in the intake guide admits air and oil into combustion chamber, upsetting carburetion, increasing oil consumption, and making heavy carbon deposits.
-Sloppy exhaust guide clearance causes misalignment and bad seating, resulting in fast valve and seat wear.
-When clearance with stem exceeds original clearance by0.002", generally speaking, replace either valve or guide or both, as may be necessary.
+Sloppy exhaust guide clearance causes misalinement and bad seating, resulting in fast valve and seat wear.
+When clearance with stem exceeds original clearance by 0.002", generally speaking, replace either valve or guide or both, as may be necessary.
+Follow engine manufacturer's recommendations.
 Always regrind seat to make concentric to newly installed guide.